I've been wondering what is important in this life.

 In this wondering I realized the one thing I have avoided my entire life was control.
 In that avoidance of control I have not allowed any one thing to be so important it has controlled me.
 Some have tried to control my honor with money; some have tried to control my creativity with power and money; some have tried to control my expression with influence and promises.

 All this I have avoided.
 Because I have avoided this control I have been homeless, penniless, and friendless.
 I have never been alone.
-Not just because of my trusty sidekick Truman but because I have had my internal guidance - mostly.
+Not just because of my trusty sidekick Dog but because I have had my internal guidance - mostly.
 And now, my man is by my side.
-That was such an unforeseen blessing I take a moment to feel gratitude for his existence.
+That was such an unforeseen blessing I will take a moment to feel gratitude for his existence.

 Having an internal guidance wasn't always the case.
 I realized I did not have an internal guidance when I was 17.
 On my own for the first time and I realized my internal voice sounded like my mater's.
 My inner voice was absent.
 I didn't have a thought that wasn't tinged with her venom, her harsh criticism or her out-right hatred for me.
 I had no idea what was right or wrong for me.